ctsit/training_docker/module2.md

 	* note the --rm command automatically removes the container once it has completed.
 This saves the step of running ```docker rm spell``` after the container is done.

 #### Exercise 4a Creating containers with another Dockerfile
+We will now build a second image with another Dockerfile.
+Note that a file called dockerfile will not work and only the work Dockerfile with a capital D will work to build an image.

+Change directory up one level or ```cd ..``` and then change directory again into the build2 folder or ```cd build2```.
+Cat or open the Dockerfile and see the contents.
+This time we are pulling an existing nginx image from the Docker public repository.
+Nginx is a webserver much like Apache.

+1. Let's build the image from the Dockerfile by typing ```docker build -t helloworld .``` Note the build process and review the output.
+2. Now run the helloworld image as a container by typing ```docker run -ti -p 8080:80 --name web1 helloworld```
+	* note that I added the -p option which specifies that to the external world port 8080 is open and maps to the internal port of 80.
+Also note that we called this container web1 and built it form the helloworld image we created in step 1.
+3. Let's go see the results of this container running by opening a browser and typing in the address ```localhost:8080```.
+You should see the statement Hello World.
+4. Return to the terminal window and Ctrl C to exit the container and type ```docker rm web1``` or keep it around if you like.

+#### Exercise 4c Create your own Dockerfile
+Now you will create your own Dockerfile.
+In the root of the training_docker repository create a directory called build3 and inside of that folder create a Dockerfile.
+You can get as elaborate or simple as you like with this file.
+At the conclusion of your Dockerfile creation git add and commit this folder and Dockerfile to your forked repository for review later.